LVH-IT/TwitchCategoryChangeDetector/README.md

 # Twitch Category Change Detector

-## What does it do?
+## What does it do and why?
-This program simply checks the current category of a twitch streamer and notifies you as soon as it changes.
+This program simply checks the current category of a twitch streamer and notifies you as soon as it changes, so you don't have to manually check until there is a category you like to watch.
+It is also way more resource friendly than having a browser open in the background to check categories.

 ## Usage